What is Amla?

 Amla has been prized for more than 3,000 years in Ayurvedic medicine, which emphasizes total mind and body health.
 In Ayurveda, amla is known as amalaki, which translates to “the sustainer.”
 Studies suggest that amla really can sustain overall health and wellness.

-So how can this ancient herb keep you healthy?
+So how can this ancient fruit keep you healthy?

 Benefits of Amla